gtorisson/TTP_BSI/README.md

 The code folder contains all code rendering the manuscript and the supplementary appendix from raw data.

 In the data folder, an excel file of species classification is provided.
-No individual data is provided, due to privacy concerns
+No individual raw data is provided, due to privacy concerns / sensitive data.